farzadafi/Design_Pattern/Builder/complex_object/problem/Readme.md

    presentation format, we have to come back and modify this method

-2. The second problem is the tight coupling between the presentation class and these other classes lik PdfDocument, Movie, and so on, so as we support more presentation format, out coupling increase
+2. The second problem is the tight coupling between the presentation class and these other classes lik main.PdfDocument, main.Movie, and so on, so as we support more presentation format, out coupling increase

-3. The third problem is that our presentation class should also have knowledge of the structure of these classes, For example , it knows that our PdfDocument have pages:
+3. The third problem is that our presentation class should also have knowledge of the structure of these classes, For example , it knows that our main.PdfDocument have pages:
     ```java
         pdf.addPage(slide.getText());
     ```